 Monitoring Arrangements.
-We will monitor the progress of the Access Agreement at least once a year through the Finance Group who will report annually to the Main Management Committee.
-Initial monitoring will be concerned with the participation rates and the development data on lower income and other under represented groups.
-When specific baselines, targets and milestones are determined, we will look to monitor against these.
+8.1 We will formally monitor the progress of the access agreement at least once a year and report annually to the SCITT Executive Group.
+Initial monitoring will be concerned with participation rates and the development of data on lower income and other under-represented groups.
+When specific data is accrued, we will look to monitor against this.

 Monitoring Arrangements.
 In accordance with the Department’s policy on the monitoring of governance arrangements in relation to the organisations within its remit, the PSRA will meet with the Department twice yearly, or more frequently if required by the Department, to provide an update on developments and achievement of targets as set out in this Agreement.
 The PSRA undertakes to return: